 I would like to cite Charlie Calvert, he has clearly described deferred execution.
-Consider this simple LINQ to SQL query:

 var query = from customer in db.Customers